-- O. State Appropriations Itawamba Community College receives funds from the State of Mississippi through the State Board of Community and Junior Colleges.
+- P. State Appropriations Itawamba Community College receives funds from the State of Mississippi through the State Board of Community and Junior Colleges.
 The appropriations are distributed to community and junior colleges based on a funding formula which has been approved by all of the presidents of the colleges.
-Currently, the first 15% of the appropriations are split equally among the colleges, and then the remaining 85% of the appropriations are allocated based on the college's total credit hours generated by all students with special consideration given to those programs that are considered high costs programs. - P. Scholarship Discounts and Allowances Financial aid to students is reported in the financial statements under the alternative method as prescribed by the National Association of College and University Business Officers (NACUBO).
+Currently, the first 15% of the appropriations are split equally among the colleges, and then the remaining 85% of the appropriations are allocated based on the college's total credit hours generated by all students with special consideration given to those programs that are considered high costs programs. - Q. Scholarship Discounts and Allowances Financial aid to students is reported in the financial statements under the alternative method as prescribed by the National Association of College and University Business Officers (NACUBO).
 Certain aid, such as loans, funds provided to students as awarded by third parties and Federal Direct Lending, is accounted for as a third party payment (credited to the student's account as if the student made the payment).
 All other aid is reflected in the financial statements as operating expenses, or scholarship allowances, which reduce revenues.
 The amount reported as operating expenses represents the portion of aid that was provided to the student in the form of cash.
 Scholarship allowances represent the portion of aid provided to the student in the form of reduced tuition.
-Under the alternative method, these amounts are computed on a college basis by allocating the cash payments to students, excluding payments for services, on the ratio of total aid to the aid not considered to be third party aid. - Q. Net Position GASB Statement No. 63 reports equity as "Net Position" rather than "Net Assets".
+Under the alternative method, these amounts are computed on a college basis by allocating the cash payments to students, excluding payments for services, on the ratio of total aid to the aid not considered to be third party aid. - R. Net Position GASB Statement No. 63 reports equity as "Net Position" rather than "Net Assets".
 Net position is classified according to external donor restrictions or availability of assets for satisfaction of college obligations.
 Nonexpendable restricted net position is gifts that have been received for endowment purposes, the corpus of which cannot be expended.
-Expendable restricted net position represents funds that have been gifted for specific purposes and funds held in federal loan programs. - R. Estimates The preparation of financial statements in conformity with generally accepted accounting principles requires the use of estimates and assumptions by the management of the Institution.
-Those estimates and assumptions affect the reported amounts of assets and liabilities and reported revenues and expenses.
-It is at least reasonably possible that the estimates and assumptions used could change within the next year.
+Expendable restricted net position represents funds that have been gifted for specific purposes and funds held for debt service, capital projects and unemployment compensation.